An introduction to the materials and techniques required to produce exciting watercolours including drawing, composition and colour-mixing.

 This course is suitable for adults aged 18+ years.
 It is open to beginners who may be completely new to watercolours or may not have worked in this medium for some time.
 You don’t need any previous painting experience as full instruction is given.

-The course is accessible for people with disabilities as the room is wheelchair accessible and a support worker or carer may assist.
+The course is accessible for people with disabilities.
+The room is wheelchair accessible and a support worker or carer may assist.
 Carers must book a complimentary ticket if attending a course to provide support.
 Please contact us to discuss your specific situation and needs.

 Do you need to bring anything?